josiahbailey/APM_RPG/README.md

 ## Nature Reserve

 Released pets accumulate in a **Nature Reserve** panel attached to the left side of the pet-selection inventory.
+The panel shows a 5×2 grid of the first 10 released pets (sprites shown, variant-aware).
 Each release plays a small walk-into-the-reserve animation and increments a `count / 10` meter.
 When the meter hits 10, the *Summon Pet* button turns green, pulses slowly, and lets you conjure a wild pet on demand.

 Reserve summons use a rarity-boosted weight table (only applies to Reserve summons; normal wild spawns keep the base weights):

 - Rare, Epic, Legendary, and Ancient per-pet weights are multiplied by 1.5
 - Common per-pet weight is scaled down so the overall total still equals the base spawn total

+Releasing more than 10 pets before summoning stores the surplus (the meter can read `13 / 10`, etc.); the extras start filling the grid once a summon consumes the visible batch.

 If a wild pet is already on screen when you press *Summon*, the release counter is preserved and the summon is skipped.
 Otherwise 10 releases are consumed, the pet is summoned with a bouncy scale-in from the reserve, and a rarity-colored toast confirms which pet arrived.